About

 • 2/3 cup well mashed extra ripe bananas, (about 2 small)

-• 1/2 cup non-dairy milk of choice (soy, almond, coconut, cashew, etc.)
+• 1/2 cup non-dairy milk of choice, soy, almond, coconut, cashew, etc.

-• 2 tsp vanilla extract
+• 2 teaspoons vanilla extract

 optional glaze

-• 1/2 cup powdered sugar
+• 1/2 cup confectioners sugar

-• 1/2 tsp vanilla or maple extract
+• 1/2 teaspoon vanilla extract, or maple extract!

 Instructions